JuliaData/DataFrames.jl/CONTRIBUTING.md

 ## Git Recommendations For Pull Requests

-* Avoid working from the `main` branch of your fork, creating a new branch will make it easier if DataFrame's `main` branch changes and you need to update your pull request.
+* Avoid working from the `main` branch of your fork, creating a new branch will make it easier if DataFrame.jl `main` branch changes and you need to update your pull request.

-* Try to [squash](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) together small commits that make repeated changes to the same section of code so your pull request is easier to review, and DataFrame's won't have any broken intermediate commits.
-A reasonable number of separate well-factored commits is fine, especially for larger changes.
+* All PRs and issues should be made against the main branch not against the current release.
+* You can avoid `squash` because we will squash the PR when merging it anyway.
+The request is rather: `run tests` of your code before sending any commit to GitHub.
+Only push changes when the tests of the change are passing locally.
+The point is that if you send e.g. 10 commits to GitHub in one push operation it is not a problem as CI will be run only once then.

-* If any conflicts arise due to changes in DataFrame's `main` branch, prefer updating your pull request branch with `git rebase` versus `git merge` or `git pull`, since the latter will introduce merge commits that clutter the git history with noise that makes your changes more difficult to review.
+* If any conflicts arise due to changes in DataFrame.jl `main` branch, prefer updating your pull request branch with `git rebase` (rather than `git merge`), since the latter will introduce a merge commit that might confuse GitHub when displaying the diff of your PR, which makes your changes more difficult to review.
+Alternatively use conflict resolution tool available at GitHub.

-* Descriptive commit messages are good.
+* Please try to use descriptive commit messages to simplify the review process.
 * Using `git add -p` or `git add -i` can be useful to avoid accidently committing unrelated changes.

-* GitHub does not send notifications when you push a new commit to pull request, so please add a comment to the pull request thread to let reviewers know when you've made changes.
+* Maintainers get notified of all changes in the repository.
+However, what is useful is writing a short message after a sequence of changes is made summarizing what has changed and that the PR is ready for a review.
 * When linking to specific lines of code in discussion of an issue or pull request, hit the `y` key while viewing code on GitHub to reload the page with a URL that includes the specific version that you're viewing.
 That way any lines of code that you refer to wil still make sense in the future, even if the content of the file changes.
 * Whitespace can be automatically removed from existing commits with `git rebase`.
-   + To remove whitespace for the previous commit, run `git rebase --whitespace=fix HEAD~1`.
-   + To remove whtespace relative to the `main` branch, run `git rebase --whitespace=fix main`.
+   + please make sure you follow the code formatting guidelines when submitting a PR
+   + in particular do not remove whitespace in parts of code that you are not editing as this makes reviewing the PR harder (I regularly do code cleanup anyway.
+   + (and note that in some doctests actually whitespace might be relevant and it should not be removed) - this is the case in multiline (triple-quoted) strings.
+Therefore using single quoted strings with an explicit `"\n"` and joined with `*` across multiple lines should be done in such cases.
+* If a PR is not finished yet and SHOULD NOT be reviewed yet then it should be opened as DRAFT (in this way reviewer will know that they can ignore such PR until it is made non-draft or the author asks for a review).